 If your organization isn't large enough to have a person solely responsible for your printing needs, you need someone who has a strong understanding of technology, your organization’s workflow and your team’s processes.

 In mid-to-large organizations, a manager responsible for office technology is in the best position to assign someone to take care of printing technology.
 In most cases, this will be the IT department.

 If you are in a large organization, you may require a team of employees to manage the print technology scattered throughout various departments or office locations.
-This team will work closely with each other to manage your printing equipment.
+This team will work closely with each other to manage your copiers and printers.